AnnaValls/ecoinvent/README.txt

 		```
 - [2][DOING] implementation elementary flows (lcorominas equations)
 - [2][DOING] implementation elementary flows (complete version)
-	- [TO DO] Add variable descriptions
+	- [TO DO] Finish adding variable descriptions to each technology
 	- [TO DO] Calculate outputs
 - [TO DO] implement Fe/P mole ratio from figure 6-13 (page 484), for chem P removal technology
 - [ON HOLD] implement "simple treat" equations for other elementary flows factors